The do’s and don’ts to break your dating rut…

 Psychologists believe there is an optimal amount of stimulation necessary for improvement and success.

-If you’re stuck wondering where to go to meet new women, or if you’re in a routine that does not enable you to meet new women, you need to step out of your comfort zone to find mental/psychological arousal.
+If you’re stuck wondering where to go to meet new women, or if you’re in a routine that does not enable you to meet new women, you need to step out of your comfort zone to find that Goldilocks-style “just right” zone of mental/psychological arousal.

 One client, we’ll call Bill, is a great example of how a small change can make a big difference.

-The very next Saturday, Bill intended to stay in and perfect his dumpling-making skills.
+The very next Saturday, he intended to stay in and perfect his dumpling-making skills.

-He invited his friend to come over, but she said she was going out with friends to hear a band play, and she invited him to come.
+He invited his friend to come over, but she said she was going out to hear a band play, and she invited him to come.

-He would have said ‘no’ without thinking twice, but he had our voice in his head because he had just enrolled into our program.
+In the past, he would have said ‘no’ without thinking twice, but he had our voice in his head because he had just enrolled in our program.

 More importantly, a woman in the group spent the entire night talking and flirting with him.
 After the show, Bill and his new friend walked arm-in-arm around the surrounding neighborhood to look at Christmas lights.